iandmyhand/boilerplates/Jenkins/jenkins-with-github-private-repository-webhook.md

     ```

 - Add Webhook URL to your github project setting > Webhooks & services > Add Webhook
-    + Fill in eash fields with your infomation.
+    + Fill in each fields with your infomation.
         * Fill in Payload URL with ```http://ci.mydomain.com:8080/github-webhook/```
         * Content type: application/json
         * Empty Secret field.